Competence (human resources)

-Competence is the set of demonstrable personal characteristics or KSAOs (Knowledge, Skills, Abilities, and Other characteristics) that enable job performance at a high level with consistency and minimal difficulty.
+Competence is the set of demonstrable personal characteristics at a high level with consistency and minimal difficulty.
 Competency in human resources is a series of knowledge, abilities, skills, experiences and behaviors, which leads to effective performance in an individual's activities.
 Competency is measurable and can be developed through training.
 It can also be broken down into smaller criteria.

 Some scholars see "competence" as an aspect that can be developed through training because it is a combination of practical & theoretical knowledge which involves cognitive skills, behavior, and values used to improve performance.
 Competency is the state or quality of being adequately or well qualified, possessing the ability to perform a specific, measurable job.
 For instance, competency needed for management, depending on the sector, might include system thinking and emotional intelligence, as well as skills in influence and negotiation.

 Etymology

 The term "competence" first appeared in an article authored by R.W.
 White in 1959 as a concept for performance motivation.
 In 1970, Craig C. Lundberg defined this concept as "Planning the Executive Development Program".
 The term gained traction in 1973 when David McClelland wrote a seminal paper entitled, "Testing for Competence Rather Than for Intelligence".
 The term, created by McClelland, was commissioned by the State Department to explain characteristics common to high-performing agents of embassy, as well as help them in recruitment and development.
 It has since been popularized by Richard Boyatzis, and many others including T.F.
 Gilbert (1978), who used the concept in performance improvement.

 Its uses vary widely, which has led to considerable misunderstanding.
 Studies on competency indicate that competency covers a very complicated and extensive field, with different scientists having different definitions of competency.
 In 1982, Zemek conducted a study on the definition of competence.
 He interviewed several specialists in the field of training to evaluate what creates competence.
 After the interviews, he concluded: "There is no clear and unique agreement about what makes competency."
 Competency has multiple different meanings, and remains one of the most diffuse terms in the management development sector, and the organizational and occupational literature.

 Here are several definitions of competence by various researchers: